PB Jam Thumbprint Cookies

 • Baking soda: So that your cookies come out light and fluffy and not dense.

 • Jam: Finish the cookies with a little strawberry jam in the middle.
-You can use other jams like blueberry or raspberry if you prefer.

-How to make jam thumbprint cookies
+How to make PB thumbprint cookies

 1. Mix together the butter and peanut butter.